-In my earlier analysis of the problems to be considered, I listed one problem (No. VII) which I called the Problem of International Unity.
-The discovery of a method to release the energy of the atom and its harnessing to human use will greatly change all that might be said upon that topic.
-In view, therefore, of the embryonic nature of this discovery and of the obvious differences it is bound to make in daily life, it will not be possible to deal with this problem from the economic angle as originally intended.
 Conditions will be basically altered; along certain lines, such as the distribution of coal and oil for lighting, heating and transportation, is it not possible that in the future neither of these planetary resources will be required?
-I but cite these [page 110] two as instances of the fundamental changes which the use of atomic energy may make in future civilized living.
+These are two instances of the fundamental changes which the use of atomic energy may make in future civilized living.

-Two major problems will grow out of this new discovery—one immediate in nature and the other to be later developed.
-The first is that those whose large financial interests are bound up in products which the new type of energy will inevitably supersede will fight to the last ditch to prevent these new sources of wealth benefiting others.
-Secondly, there will be the steadily growing problem of the release of man power from the gruelling labor and the long hours today required in order to provide a living wage and the necessities of life.
-One is the problem of capital and the other is the problem of labor; one is the problem of established control of the purely selfish interests which have for so long controlled the life of humanity and the other is the problem of leisure and its constructive use.
+Two major problems will grow out of this discovery—one immediate in nature and the other to be later developed.
+The first is that those whose large financial interests are bound up in products which the new type of energy will inevitably supersede will fight to the last ditch to prevent these new sources of wealth from benefiting others.
+Secondly, there will be the steadily growing problem of the release of man power from the gruelling labour and the long hours today required in order to provide a living wage and the necessities of life.
+One is the problem of capital and the other is the problem of labour; one is the problem of established control [Page 67] of the purely selfish interests which have for so long controlled the life of humanity and the other is the problem of leisure and its constructive use.
 One problem concerns civilization and its correct functioning in the new age and the other concerns culture and the employment of time along creative lines.

-It is not for me here to prophesy the uses to which the most potent energy hitherto released for man’s helping can or will be put.
+It is not useful here to prophesy the uses to which the most potent energy hitherto released for man's helping can or will be put.
 Its first constructive use was to end the war.
-Its future constructive use lies in the hands of science and should be controlled by the men of good will to be found in all nations.
+Its future constructive use lies in the hands of science and should be controlled by the men of goodwill to be found in all nations.
 This energy must be safeguarded from monied interests; it must be turned definitely into the usages of peace and employed to implement a new and happier world.
-An entirely new field of investigation opens today before science and one which they have long wished to penetrate; I would remind you that in the hands of science, this new potency is far safer [page 111] than in the hands of capital or of those who would exploit this discovery for the increase of their dividends.
+An entirely new field of investigation opens today before science and one which they have long wished to penetrate.
+In the hands of science, this new potency is far safer than in the hands of capital or of those who would exploit this discovery for the increase of their dividends.
 In the hands of the great democracies and of the Anglo- Saxon and Scandinavian races, this discovery is safer than in other hands.
-It can not however be kept in these hands indefinitely.
-Other nations and races will discover this “secret of release” and the future security of humanity is, therefore, dependent upon two things:
+It cannot however be kept in these hands indefinitely.
+Other nations and races are discovering this "secret of release" and the future security of humanity is, therefore, dependent upon two things:

 1. The steady and planned education of the people of every nation in right human relations and the cultivation of the spirit of goodwill.
 This will lead to a complete revolution of the present political regimes, which are largely nationalistic in their planning and selfish in their purposes.
 True democracy, at present only a dream, will be founded on education for goodwill.